Paul Goldschmidt Preview, Player Props: Cardinals vs. Orioles

-The St. Louis Cardinals and Paul Goldschmidt (.289 slugging percentage over his past 10 games, including one homer), battle starting pitcher Dean Kremer and the Baltimore Orioles at Oriole Park at Camden Yards, Monday at 6:35 PM ET.
+On Tuesday, Paul Goldschmidt (.292 on-base percentage in past 10 games, 72 points below season-long percentage) and the St. Louis Cardinals face the Baltimore Orioles, whose starting pitcher will be John Means.
+First pitch is at 6:35 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Reds.
+He had a one-hit performance in his most recent game (1-for-5) against the Orioles.

 Paul Goldschmidt Game Info & Props vs. the Orioles